Skip to main content

 • what happens if you get no response from your landlord when the tenancy ends

-Your landlord or agent must sign a certificate to confirm the information is accurate.
+Your landlord or agent must sign a certificate which says the information is correct.

 When your fixed term ends